Top 10 Greatest Battles in History

 However, it was the involvement of the gods that made this war so different and important to history.
 It still hasn't been proven whether the war really happened or not.

-Altough it may be a war that never occurred, the stories and legends of this battle makes it more interesting than most real wars in human history.
+Although it may be a war that never occurred, the stories and legends of this battle make it more interesting than most real wars in human history.

-This only 11?
+This is only number 11?
 This is a legendary battle.
-The Greeks put soldiers in a horse so when Troy took it in their walls the Greeks came out and took the city.
-A legendary battle to this date
+The Greeks put soldiers in a horse, so when Troy took it within their walls, the Greeks came out and took the city.
+A legendary battle to this date.

-General Khalid Bin Waleed fought the battle as state of the art and further the result of this battle impact, almost all walks of life of the people of the world.
-One of the best battle ever fought under the command of the best general ever born.
-He fought almost hundred wars along with the soldiers and never defeated even one war.
+General Khalid Bin Waleed fought the battle as a state of the art, and the result of this battle impacted almost all walks of life of the people of the world.
+It was one of the best battles ever fought under the command of the best general ever born.
+He fought almost a hundred wars along with his soldiers and was never defeated in any war.

-The battle of Yarmouk made Muslims the superpower of the era and it was result of this battle that Islam got a global outreach and it succeeded in becoming the world's second largest religion.
-Although. christians had advantage of 700 years existence making Islam worlds fastest growing religion.
+The Battle of Yarmouk made Muslims the superpower of the era.
+It was the result of this battle that Islam gained global outreach, succeeding in becoming the world's second-largest religion.
+Although Christians had the advantage of 700 years of existence, making Islam the world's fastest-growing religion.